-Here’s what our high performing, motivated students majoring in the following degree areas can contribute to your workplace:
+Here’s what our high performing, motivated students pursuing the following degrees can contribute to your workplace:

 Business & Society: Knowledge of philosophy, history, economics, geography, sociology and political science and analytical tools to study and research business and society with courses that focus on the political, social, and cultural context of business.